Imaging Freeze-out Sources and Extracting Strong Interaction Parameters in Relativistic Heavy-Ion Collisions

 where the response function $P(\nu|\mu)$ represents the conditional probability that a photon with the true property $\mu$ is measured as $\nu$.
 Although the true distribution $\mathcal{F}(\mu)$ is unknown, it can be inferred from the measured distribution $f(\nu)$ through iterative regression starting from an arbitrary initial guess.
 This iterative process is illustrated in Fig.~\ref{RLDiagram}.
 Starting with $t=0$, the arbitrary initial trial $\mathcal{F}^{(0)}(\mu)$ is convolved with $P(\nu|\mu)$ to predict the measurement distribution $f^P(\nu)$, which is then compared to the known measurement distribution $f(\nu)$.
 Based on the difference between them, an amplification factor $A^{(t)}$ is calculated at each $t^{\rm th}$ iteration.
 The factor $A^{(t)}$ is functioning to adjust the values of $\mathcal{F}^{(t)}(\mu)$ for the next iteration.
 Through the iterative process, the updated distribution $\mathcal{F}^{(t+1)}(\mu)$ progressively converges toward the true distribution $\mathcal{F}(\mu)$.
 The convergence criteria is invoked if $f^P(\nu)$ becomes sufficiently close to $f(\nu)$.

 From the mathematical similarity between the KP formula (\ref{KP}) and the optical deblurring equation (\ref{RLdeb}), it is naturally suggested that the RL algorithm can be applied iteratively to solve the SF.
 By evaluating the converged $\chi^2$ value, one can identify the optimal ($f_0$, $d_0$) for the wave function that best describes the CF, thereby achieving both SF imaging and extraction of strong interaction parameters simultaneously.
 For the convenience of numerical implementation, the KP formula is discretized by dividing $C$ into $N$ bins and $S$ into $M$ bins ($N\ge M$).
-The CF $C$ is expressed by $S$ through an $N \times M$ transformation matrix $K$ as
+After discretization, the RL algorithm is used to iteratively solve for the distribution of the source function \cite{Nzabahimana2023,Xu2024}.
+The CF $C$ is expressed by $S$ through an $N \times M$ transformation matrix $K$ as $C_i = \sum_{j=1}^{M} K_{ij} S_j$.
+This transformation matrix is calculated by

-Once the values of $C$ and $K$ are known, the distribution of $S$ can be optimized through the RL algorithm via iterative processes:

-where $W$ represents the weight of the data.
-According to the measurement errors $\epsilon$ of each data point of CFs, the weight $W$ of $i^{\rm th}$ CF point is set to $1/\epsilon_i$ for the iterative process. $C^{(t)}$ is the predicted CF at the $t^{\rm th}$ iteration:

-Additionally, it is crucial to consider a moderate number of iterations and an appropriate number of bins to ensure the algorithm’s robustness.